Category:

 • Contract generation: Uses templates to create agreements quickly.

-• Centralized contract repository: Stores and organizes all contracts for easy access.
+• Contract repository: Stores and organizes all contracts for easy access.

 • Compliance & audit trails: Tracks every contract action for security and regulatory needs.